renerbaffa/shoping-cart-app/README.md

 - ES6 syntax
 - Commits have meaningful titles
 	- Use commits history in oder to check how was the development process
+- `react-image-fallback` to handle error on loading image
+- The resulting webpage has considerable good responsive behavior (it will perfectly work on devices.
+Although it is not looking very nice)
+- As a automated tests admirator I developed the whole app using TDD concepts (cycle: writing tests, see they fail, code, see they pass and refactoring).
+I figured out that I spent more time testing than coding, in fact)
+- `withProduct` Higher Order Component was created in order to inject some product information into wrapped component and for reusing component logic.
+- Total time spent: 16 hours 30 minutes (planning: ~1 hour 30 minutes, coding: ~6 hours, documenting: ~1 hour, testing: ~8 hours)

 ### Automated tests
 - Every single file created in the project has its own testing file which can be found in the same folder level as the source code.
 Two main extensions were used: